Blushock/Staff/README.md

 Recruiting is our primary method of increasing the size of the server.
 As such, making yourself a standout recruiter will bring great fortune your way.

 ### General Tips
 - If they send a friend request to your alt, accept it.
 Unless you have good reason not to.
+- Listening to music while recruiting helps.
+- Make alts regularly.
+You never know when one or more may be murdered by the Discord algorithm.
+- Be friendly, but use correct spelling, grammar, and capitalization.
+Professionalism is important.
+- Don't DM people who have anything but the most nooby role(s).
+- Don't DM people with more than 50 messages.
+  - 100 if things are desperate.

 ### Roblox
 - Mention that we have Roblox events regularly.